 Who should perform Griha Pravesh Puja?

-Benefits of doing Griha Pravesh Puja
+What are the benefits of doing Griha Pravesh Puja?

 When should I perform Griha Pravesh Puja?